The argenteus denomination

 with thunderbolt in right and long scepter in left, STR in exergue.

 When the quality of the metal is not visible, there is little to distinguish the debased argenteus of c.
 313 from the later AE3s like the one above.
-The "argenteus" of Licinius, as those of Constantine above and Maximinus II below, were issued when Trier had only the officina P, and not S as here, so this one must be later.
+The "argenteus" of Licinius, as those of Constantine above and Maximinus II below, were issued when Trier had only the officina P, and not S as here, so this one above must be later.

 Maximinus II, struck c.
 313 [Schulten]